takingTeam performance

 #Reiwa 6th Year Excellent Business Award Winner

-Together with the local community and students
+Promoting Tourism Manners Together with the Community and Students

-Kyoto Women's University Lifestyle Design Institute
+Kyoto Women's University Institute of Life Design

 #Harmony between civic life and tourism